thescouser89/build-finder/README.md

 After optionally completing setup of the configuration file, `config.json`, you can run the software with a command as follows.

-    java -jar koji-build-finder-<version>-jar-with-dependencies.jar /path/to/distribution.zip
+    java -jar build-finder-<version>.jar /path/to/distribution.zip

 where `<version>` is the current version of the software and `/path/to/distribution.zip` is the path to the file that you wish to examine.
-In this execution, Koji Build Finder will read through the file `distribution.zip`, trying to match each file entry against a build in the Koji database provided that the file name matches one of the specified Koji archive types and does not match the exclusion pattern.
+In this execution, Build Finder will read through the file `distribution.zip`, trying to match each file entry against a build in the Koji database provided that the file name matches one of the specified Koji archive types and does not match the exclusion pattern.

 On the first completed run, the software will create a `checksum-<checksum-type>.json` file to cache the file checksums and a `builds.json` file to cache the Koji build information.
 Currently, if you wish to perform a clean run, you must *manually* remove the JSON files.
 Otherwise, the cache will be loaded and the information will not be recalculated.
 Alternatively, you may specify a different output directory for each run using the `--output-directory` option.